quexiang/STWR/README.md

 **S**patiotemporal **W**eighted **R**egression (STWR)
 =======================================
-News: We are now developing a network tool for Fast-STWR.
+     2.We are now developing a network tool for Fast-STWR.
 Its trial version can be accessed via http://deeptime.cloud/paleoclimate after registered.This tool is integrated in "Analysizing Data" of STWR.

 Spatiotemporal Weighted Regression

 This module provides functionality to calibrate STWR as well as traditional GWR and MGWR 2.0.2 (https://github.com/pysal/mgwr).
 It is